tutov/react-native-vimeo/README.md

 ## Installation

-1. Go through the instructions for installing the `React Native Webview Bridge` component, found here: https://github.com/alinz/react-native-webview-bridge.

-2. Run `npm install react-native-vimeo` within your project.
+1. Run `npm install react-native-vimeo` within your project.

-3. Compile and build to make sure everything is set up properly.
+2. Compile and build to make sure everything is set up properly.

 ## Usage